 Positive Signs of Progress

-The people listed above are only a few examples of how women are turning their ideas into organizations that positively impact the world around them.
+The people listed above are only a few examples of successful women in business who are turning their ideas into organizations that positively impact the world around them.
 For instance, the U.S. Census Bureau estimates that between 2007 and 2018, women entrepreneurs rose by 58 percent.
 Furthermore, during this time, women of color who own businesses grew by 163 percent.
 In addition to these positive signs of growth, the statistics also show these businesses increased their hires and revenue.
 Research from American Express found hires grew by 8 percent while revenue climbed by 21 percent between 2014 and 2019.
 In total, women entrepreneurs collectively made 1.9 trillion dollars during these years.
 Moreover, this information proves female-led companies are a growing, vital part of the economy.
 They also serve in inspiring more women to join in pursuing their own dreams.